bmxdemo/bmxproject/logbook/postings/20170915_S-Parameter_Measurements/index.md

 positions relative to the dish and the OMT.
 Conceptually, if the beam of the OMT was seeing outside the surface of the dish, changing the geometry of the dish would change the reflected power.
-Control measurements were taken before each alteration,
+Control measurements were taken before each alteration, and the measurements themselves are labelled in the plot:

 ![S11-1](S11_BeforeAfter.png)

-### Comparison: Before and After:

-Here is a log space plot comparing the data from the previous posting (before the dish was joined) and with the current data.
+It seems that there is only one line, but this is actually a good thing.
+Regardless of the position of the aluminum sheet, the reflected signal was essentially constant.
+The resolution of this data is not very good, and redoing the measurements with a higher resolution may be useful.

+Comparing these results to the aforementioned posting, we can see loose overall consistency between the previous measurements, and the actual beam in the basin.
+Again, a higher resolution measurement will likely yield better results.

 ![B&A](S11_OMT_Updated.png)